vishnevskiy/ElixirSublime/README.md

 2. Brand up the commands with `CTRL+Shift+P` or `CMD+Shift+P` and type `Package Control: Install Package` then `ElixirSublime`.
 3. Repeat the previous step for `SublimeLinter3` if you don't already have it.

+*This package does not offer syntax highlighting.
+Use the offical [Elixir TextMate bundle](https://github.com/elixir-lang/elixir-tmbundle).*

 Troubleshooting
 ---------------